Your Ultimate Guide to Forex Risk & Money Management - Forex Risk 101

 I tend to define money management as part of risk management but more focused on the cash side of risk.
 Money management generally refers to principles such as position sizing, account balancing and depositing with brokers.
 Risk management covers these things also, plus the non-cash side of risk, such as strategy, currency exposure and risk reward ratios.

-Risk Management & Trading Emotion are close friends, they enjoy each others company!
+Risk Management and Trading Emotions are good friends - they like each others company!